37 Best Things to Do in Langkawi [2023 Updated]

 And if your legs give in to heavy trekking, you can take a 20-30 minutes drive up the mountain to experience the awesome view.
 Then if you feel like it, climb up the 4,287 steps of Gunung Raya.
 The five hours climb will work up a good appetite for a scrumptious picnic lunch up the mountain.

-14. Go to a cycling expedition to Langkawi
+14. Go on a cycling expedition

 Why go for the boring one-one-one sightseeing when you can cycle around the exotic island on your own?
 Sports events like Ironman Triathlons make the spot super popular for cyclists.
 It will give you the freedom to explore neverending things to do in Langkawi.
 You can simply rent a bike for just RM 50 a day and use the bike friendly Lankawi route to ride from Kuah to Padang Matsirat and more.